 Coordinated by The Ridges Sanctuary, the Festival offers a full slate of field trips classes and activities throughout Door County.

-In 2017, the festival took place May 25-27 and celebrated its 15th year.
+In 2018, the festival took place in May and celebrated its 16th year.
 The festival included dozens of wildlife and birding field trips all across the county.
 Partners in the festival included the DNR, The Ridges Sanctuary, the Nature Conservancy, the Door County Land Trust, and Crossroads at Big Creek.

 International Migratory Bird Day (IMBD)